LazaUK/AOAI-GPT4Vision-Streamlit-SDKv1/README.md

     "Web cam # 4": "images/GPT4V_OutOfStock_Image4.jpg"
 }
 ```
-3. Connection with the backend Azure OpenAI service is established through _openai_ Python SDK v1.
-Current implementation passes Azure OpenAI endpoint's API key as a parameter value of AzureOpenAI class.
+3. Connection with the backend Azure OpenAI service is established through the _openai_ Python SDK v1.
+Current implementation passes the Azure OpenAI endpoint's API key as a parameter value of the AzureOpenAI class.
 If necessary, you can switch to the Entra ID authentication instead.
 ``` Python
 client = AzureOpenAI(
     azure_endpoint = AOAI_API_BASE,